-These guidelines are based on Finnish tax regulations, case law and instructions of the Finnish Tax Administration currently in force.
-The Finnish VAT Act is largely in line with the VAT Directive1 (the "VAT Directive").
-However, as there may be differences between EU Member States regarding the application of the VAT Directive, foreign arbitrators are advised to get acquainted with the tax regulations of their country of domicile.
+These guidelines are based on Finnish tax regulations, namely the Finnish VAT Act (1993/1501, as amended), case law and instructions of the Finnish Tax Administration.
+The Finnish VAT Act is largely in line with the EU VAT Directive1 (the "VAT Directive").
+However, as there may be differences between EU Member States regarding the application of the VAT Directive, foreign arbitrators are advised to get acquainted with the tax regulations of their state of domicile.

-Further, these guidelines illustrate the payment of arbitrators' fees and expenses from the advance on costs fixed by the Arbitration Institute of the Finland Chamber of Commerce (the "FAI") in arbitrations under the Arbitration Rules of the Finland Chamber of Commerce and the Rules for Expedited Arbitration of the Finland Chamber of Commerce.
+Further, these guidelines illustrate the payment of the arbitrators' fees and expenses from the advance on costs fixed by the FAI in arbitrations under the Arbitration Rules of the Finland Chamber of Commerce and the Rules for Expedited Arbitration of the Finland Chamber of Commerce.